 Cranberry Oat Muffins – A Perfect Snack Food

-These cranberry oat muffins are what I call everyday muffins – the ones you might eat for breakfast, grab for a mid-morning snack, pack for lunch and encourage the kids to eat after school.
+These cranberry oat muffins are is a perfect everyday muffin – the ones you might eat for breakfast, grab for a mid-morning snack, pack for lunch and encourage the kids to eat after school (use seeds for nut free environments).
 They’re super tasty and filled with nutrient rich ingredients like cranberries, walnuts, oats and whole wheat.
 These nutty cranberry muffins are a win all around.

 Also read: Berry & Lemon Muffins, Seedy Rhubarb Oat MuffinsSaskatoon Lemon & Zucchini Muffins